 In September 2017, we broke ground at Beach Drive, signifying the beginning of the first phase of construction that, when finished, will completely reinvent our iconic campus.

-The Phase I focuses on the southern end of the Beach Drive Campus.
-It includes the creation of a new Junior Kindergarten/Kindergarten complex, as well as a comprehensive updating of the original Rattenbury Boathouse to ensure its long-term preservation as the home of the school-wide Marine Adventure Program.
+Phase I focused on the southern end of the Beach Drive Campus.
+It included the creation of a new Junior Kindergarten/Kindergarten complex, as well as a comprehensive updating of the original Rattenbury Boathouse to ensure its long-term preservation as the home of the school-wide Marine Adventure Program.
 We are pleased to report that Phase I was completed in May 2019 and that the project was fully-funded by donations from the GNS community.

 Student Life During Construction

 The Beach Drive Campus Transformation will not disrupt classroom activities or co-curriculars.
 Construction personnel park offsite, and deliveries are timed so they do not coincide with drop-off, recess or pick-up.

 Students continue to have effective learning spaces thanks to the purpose-built Learning Pavilions.
 These facilities are spacious, well-lit and are equipped with washrooms.